 Like sunscreen, sunglasses protect your eyes from sun damage.
 If nothing else, wear your sunglasses every time you are outdoors; your shades protect you from UVA and UVB rays, which contribute to incidence of AMD and cataracts.
 Choose ones that block at least 99% of UV rays, and the type that goes around your temples.
 This way, you won’t need crows feet treatment before your time.

-If crow’s feet have already made an appearance, a shot of Botox done in a medical aesthetic clinic can help minimize the lines.
+If crow’s feet have already made an appearance, a shot of Botulinum Toxin (or more commonly known as Botox) done in a medical aesthetic clinic can help minimize the lines.
 Botox is FDA-approved as eye wrinkles treatment in Singapore, used also to minimize deep vertical lines between the eyebrows.

 Nourish your eyes